g3zil/grapeDRF_doppler_model/README.md

 <img width="1600" height="600" alt="Spectrogram+Synth_10 0MHz_2024-04-08" src="https://github.com/user-attachments/assets/7e634813-69d2-46cc-8a6e-e9c58ae536b1" />

 # G3ZIL Two-hop sidescatter computation and visualisation
-This set of scripts that uses 3D PyLap ray tracing to model two-hop sidescatter using a simplified approach where a pseudo-transmitter is placed at the receiver and a simple metric, the product of ray landing spots from the transmitter and pseudo transmitter in a 1˚ by 1˚ box, is derived and plotted.
+This set of scripts that uses 3D PyLap ray tracing to model two-hop sidescatter using a simplified approach where a pseudo-transmitter is placed at the receiver and reciprocity is assumed.
+The product of transmitter and pseudo transmitter ray landing spots in 1˚ by 1˚ boxes is derived and plotted. \

-One-day data files for the example below are in directory ./data/psws_grapeDRF/ch2_W2NAF.
+The code automatically sets the bounding box for the ionosphere grid and the subsequent plotting suitable for the geometry of the transmitter and receiver locations.
+Current limitations: Northern Hemisphere only.\
+                     Northernmost of tx and rx must be below 58˚N else the grid would extend beyond the North Pole causing complications.\
+                     Still working on automatic the metric amplitude scaling for the contour map for animations.

 Plots are output to ./output/plots/SS/* where * is the callsign, and csv data files to ./output/csv/SS/*

 ### Part 1 Calculation of ray landing spots for transmitter and pseudo transmitter